El Salvador's bitcoin bond faces more doubts as volatility spikes

 Neither the president's office nor the finance ministry responded to a request for comment.

-While Bukele wrote on Twitter on Monday that "the intrinsic value of #Bitcoin" was now on full display, the cryptocurrency's price swings and uncertainty surrounding its regulatory framework raise some economists' concerns.
+While Bukele wrote on Twitter on Monday that "the intrinsic value of #Bitcoin" was now on full display, the cryptocurrency's price swings and uncertainty surrounding its regulatory framework have some economists concerned.

 "It creates an unsuitable context for the government to be able to have a successful placement," said Ricardo Castaneda, economist at the Central American Institute for Fiscal Studies.